Kari Berit brings years of experience and a passion for the subject of aging and caregiving.

 An author, speaker, radio show host and regular column contributor, Kari is known for her wit, energy, kindness and insight.
 She is, as KPNW radio hosts proclaimed, “bubbly, effervescent fun.”

-Kari Berit recognizes that caregiving is a concern for 78 million Baby Boomers in the U.S., the Generation X cohorts and the millions of adult caregivers around the globe.
-Through her radio program, book, speaking engagements and individual consulting she gives simple, commonsense tips and tools to help caregivers.
-She also works with family caregivers at workshops to help them discuss emotional issues.
+Kari Berit recognizes that caregiving is a concern for the millions of family caregivers in the U.S. and around the globe.
+Through her speaking engagements, books, articles and past radio shows she gives simple, commonsense tips and tools to help caregivers.
+She also works 1:1 with families who need support and guidance.

 Some of the topics she discusses include: